Can the abuser have a gun?

 What can I do if the abuser violates the order?

-Call the police, even if you think it is a minor violation.
-It is a crime and contempt of court if the abuser knowingly violates the order in any way.
+You can call the police if that is a safe option for you, even if you think it is a minor violation.
+It can be a crime and contempt of court if the abuser knowingly violates the order in any way.
 Contempt of court is when someone breaks a court order.
 A judge can punish someone for being in contempt of court.

 It is a good idea to write down the name of the responding officer(s) and their badge number in case you want to follow up on your case.

-How do I change, extend, or cancel my protective order?
+How do I withdraw or extend my protective order?

 What happens if I move?

-If you provide your new address to the Court, it will be kept in a confidential part of your file, and the public will not have access to it.
+If you provide your new address to the court, make sure to confirm that it will be kept in a confidential part of your file so the public will not have access to it.
 However, your new address could possibly be released to court or law enforcement officials.
 If you feel unsafe giving your new address, you may be able to use the address of a friend you trust or a P.O.
 Box instead.

 Additionally, the federal law provides what is called “Full Faith and Credit,” which means that once you have a criminal or civil protection order, it follows you wherever you go, including U.S. Territories and tribal lands.
 Different states have different rules for enforcing out-of-state protection orders.
 You can find out about your state’s policies by contacting a domestic violence program, the clerk of courts, or the prosecutor in your area.

 If you are moving out of state, you should call the battered women’s program in the state where you are going to find out how that state treats out-of-state orders.

 If you are moving to a new state, you may also call the National Center on Protection Orders and Full Faith & Credit (1-800-903-0111 x 2) for information on enforcing your order in another state.